odoo/documentation/odoo_sh/getting_started/create.rst

 ..
 Warning::

-  Ports 25, 465 and 587 are blocked.
-If you want to use your own email servers, they must be configured on other ports.
+  Port 25 is (and will stay) closed.
+If you want to connect to an external SMTP server, you should use ports 465 and 587.

 Check your scheduled actions
 ----------------------------